wescale/k8s-advanced-training/Day-1/Istio/README.md

 kubectl apply -f apache.yaml -n mesh
 ```

-If we get the pods we will see that there 2 containers, an envoy side car was injected
+If we get the pods we will see that there are 2 containers, an envoy side car was injected

-Now we will expose our deployment throug the ingress gateway:
+Now we will expose our deployment through the ingress gateway:
 Create the http gateway
 ```sh
 kubectl apply -f gateway.yaml -n istio-system